SenseNet/sn-workflow/docs/inbox-workflow.md

 > As the protocol does not know the concept of *read* emails, **processed emails are deleted immediately from the server**.
 If you want to keep a copy of the mail in the content repository, you can choose the *Save original email* option on the settings page.

 ## Managing push subscriptions
 When subscribing to notifications for a mailbox the Microsoft Exchange Server will start sending status messages periodically with the configured time interval.
 It is possible to unsubscribe from a mailbox event (delete the subscription) by answering to a status message with the appropriate message.
-A subscription is automatically deleted if the Exchange server cannot access the webservice running on sensenet ECM for a definite time interval.
-Therefore it is quite cumbersome to determine if a subscription is still active or not. sensenet ECM provides you the following means to manage subscriptions:
+A subscription is automatically deleted if the Exchange server cannot access the webservice running on sensenet for a definite time interval.
+Therefore it is quite cumbersome to determine if a subscription is still active or not. sensenet provides you the following means to manage subscriptions:

 - **Deleting subscriptions**: to delete an existing subscription, simply erase the contents of the List Email Field in the Incoming Email Settings and save the settings.
 This way the next status message (or new mail notification) sent by the Exchange server will not be processed and a return message will be sent to the Exchange server to delete the subscription.